 ● Cold-rolled steel round rods and brass round stock frequently have smooth, glossy surfaces free of corrosion and rust.
 As a result, they’re helpful when appearances are essential.

-● They are often more rigid and stronger than hot-rolled steel.
+● They are often more rigid and more robust than hot-rolled steel.
 This property enables cold-rolled steel to be suitable for usage in high-stress applications.

 ● Cold rolled steel will not shrink during the forming process, so it can be used to make more precise components with regular and perfect shapes.